Those new to the homebuying market here in California may wonder why you occasionally hear…

 On an episode of “The New Way Home,” our team answered a few commonly asked questions about qualifying for VA loans: applying for a VA loan, usability, assumability, and how a VA loan works with owning rental properties.
 If you haven’t subscribed to our weekly show, make sure to do so by clicking here.

 There is so much worth knowing about VA loans, their benefits, and how to get one—and we’re here to set the record straight for you.
 Here’s what you need to know about VA home loan eligibility, benefits, investing, and more in 2021.

 VA Loan Overview

-A VA home loan is a home loan issued by a mortgage broker or lender that is partially backed by the U.S. Department of Veterans Affairs—meaning the VA secures the loan to the end investor in case of default, which presents less risk to the lender and investor.
+A VA home loan is a home loan issued by a mortgage broker or lender that is partially backed by the U.S. Department of Veterans Affairs—meaning that the VA secures the loan to the end investor in case of default, which presents less risk to the lender and the investor.
 Because VA loans are backed by the federal government, they come with some pretty awesome (and unconventional) benefits, including 100% financing, no monthly mortgage insurance, flexible credit qualifying guidelines, and more.

 Types of VA Loans

 The most common uses of the VA home loan program are these types of loans:

 - Purchase loans: These are for active service members, veterans, or surviving spouses looking to purchase a primary or second home.

 - Cash-out refinance loans: These loans are for people looking to refinance the mortgage they already have on a home and take equity out of their home in the process.
 Sometimes called “cash-out refi” loans.

 - Interest Rate Reduction Refinance Loan (IRRRL): Interest rate reduction refinances—often shortened to IRRRLs and pronounced “earls”—are for people who already have VA loans and want to lower their interest rate and mortgage payment by refinancing their existing mortgage.